WICG/attribution-reporting-api/flexible_event_config.md

 * Reduce the amount of total noise by decreasing the trigger data cardinality
 * Implemented [as described in the primary explainer](https://github.com/WICG/attribution-reporting-api/blob/main/EVENT.md#data-limits-and-noise).

-_Note: currently we do not plan to implement support for any additional flexible event-level features such as: [summary buckets](#reporting-trigger-value-buckets) and multiple trigger specs per source registration until we here additional feedback.
+_Note: currently we do not plan to implement support for any additional flexible event-level features such as: [summary buckets](#reporting-trigger-value-buckets) and multiple trigger specs per source registration until we hear additional feedback.
 Please share any additional feedback [here](https://github.com/WICG/attribution-reporting-api/issues/new)._

 ## Goals